wxWidgets/wxWidgets/docs/readme.txt

 - Most Unix variants with X11
 - Most Unix variants with Motif/Lesstif
 - Most Unix variants with GTK+ 1.2
+- Most Unix variants with Qt 5 or newer

 Most popular C++ compilers are supported; see the install.txt file for each platform (available via docs/html/index.htm) and